MyCryptoHQ/shepherd/readme.md

 * Set response time limit spent per call before declaring it as timed-out
 * Enable / disable available RPC-methods per provider to bias for or against certain provider infrastructures Ex.
 Disable estimate_gas for an Infura provider so that it'll never process them
 * Dynamically add or remove providers to the balancer configuration

+## On network switch

+On network switch, all pending calls and worker instances are cancelled